So you’re looking for the best tankless hot water heater?

 Can I be totally honest with you?

-The Rinnai Natural Tankless Water Heater RL75iN might just be one of the best and most convenient tankless heaters on the market, but there’s one particular element that has users complaining.
+The Rinnai Natural RL75iN might just be one of the best and most convenient heaters on the market, but there’s one particular element that has users complaining.

-It’s a well-known fact that Rinnai water heaters are among the most expensive pieces of equipment, but as always, you tend to get what you paid for.
+It’s a well-known fact that Rinnai models are among the most expensive pieces of equipment, but as always, you tend to get what you paid for.
 So we can definitely expect very high-quality components and service from this bad boy.

 Moreover, the fact that this indoor tankless heater can literally be installed anywhere makes it as convenient as it gets.
 But don’t take my word for it – get one for yourself and see what we’re talking about.